Cybersecurity Experts Available to Discuss Chinese Hackers Accused of Spying on U.S. Infrastructure

 - Sanjay Goel, a professor at the School of Business, is an expert in information security and digital forensics.
 His research group at the University is currently engaged in cybersecurity and warfare-related projects including the investigation of computer security threats such as botnets and malware, risk analysis, security policy development and evaluation, security modeling, and development of self-organized complex systems.

 - David Turetsky, a professor of practice at the College of Emergency Preparedness, Homeland Security and Cybersecurity, has more than 35 years of experience in business, government and law.
 Immediately before joining UAlbany, he was based in Washington, D.C., where he co-led the cybersecurity, privacy and data protection practice at a global law firm.
-He was inducted into the Information Sharing Hall of Fame in 2020.
+He is also the former chief of the Public Safety and Homeland Security Bureau of the Federal Communications Commission, and deputy chief of its International Bureau.

 UAlbany experts are available to offer insight via phone or live/recorded interviews.
 The University has an on-campus television studio available for remote interviews.